zhezhouzz/HATs/README.md

 ### Detail Usage of Marple

-For resuablility, we introduce the detail usage of Marple.
+For reusability, we introduce the detail usage of Marple.
 Using **Marple**, you can

 #### Pretty Printing